-Dexus's Board Nomination Committee has been established to assist with AMPCFM and Dexus Board succession.
+Dexus's Board Nomination Committee has been established to assist with the Responsible Entity and Dexus Board succession.
 The role of the Board Nominations Committee is to identify suitable candidates for appointment as non-executive directors, having regard to the Boards' current and desired mix of collective experience, expertise, skills, attributes, independence and diversity.